akrasuski1/halb-cpu/components.md

 though (perhaps to a lesser degree).
 I simulated shift register using this flip-flop in LTspice (.asc file in ltspice directory), and it seems to work excellent.
 In fact, I checked how short of a hold time is required, and from simulation it looks like less than 1ns.
 Perhaps simulation idealizes it a bit, but still, the propagation delays will likely make the hold time long enough.
+I tried feeding negated output as data input and clocking it - i.e. make it a T flip-flop - and at 1kHz it worked excellent.
+I haven't found any glitches on the scope, and the rise/fall times were on the order of 100-200ns with 5.1k resistors.

 There is one pretty serious issue with this kind of flip-flop though: as far as I can tell, there is no easy way to add "don't write" signal (i.e. ignore clock rising edge while "don't write" is high).